 For additional accolades, you may want to consider earning certification from the American Institute of Floral Designers, which offers two levels of certification: Certified Floral Designer (CFD) and then, accreditation from the institute (AIFD).

-If you are interested in this career field, please see our choices for the best Online Schools for Floral Design programs.
+If you are interested in this career field, please see our choices for the best Online Schools for Becoming a Florist/ Floral Designer programs.